tabacitu/ball-starter-kit/README.md

 - 🚧 provides blade components for forms, tables, modals, etc;
 - 🚧 has clear docs on how to build on top of it;

-It's something that we've built to _scratch our own itch_ (pun intended) when creating new Laravel SaaS projects from scratch (_another_ pun intended).
+It's something that we've built to _scratch our own itch_, because we need to create many new Laravel SaaS projects _from scratch_ (puns very much intended).
 We've made it public because there's nothing online that fixes the problem in a way we like, and we believe this can help other people save a lot of time and headache.
 If you use and like this project, please [open an issue](https://github.com/Laravel-Backpack/app-starter/issues) and tell us about it, the good and the bad - we love to know we helped.

 ## Usage

 Right now the project is a full Laravel 11 installation.
 So you can install it as you would any Laravel project:

-1. Clone the repository `git clone https://github.com/Laravel-Backpack/scratch-app-starter.git your-project-name`
+1. Clone the repository `git clone https://github.com/tabacitu/scratch-app-starter.git your-project-name`
 2. Go inside the project folder `cd your-project-name`.
 3. Run `composer install`.
 4. Customize the `.env` file with your database credentials and other settings.